-Technical Development: Sebastian Kruse, Markus Konrad
+Technical Development: Sebastian Kruse, Markus Konrad, Daniel Werning

-The database allows simple searches of single terms, be they letter combinations or words, in the original (normalized) Greek (and sometimes Latin) texts and in the German or English translations and commentaries.
+As an improvement on the edition|topoi respository, the database allows simple searches of single terms, be they letter combinations or words, in the original (normalized) Greek (and sometimes Latin) texts and in the German or English translations and commentaries.
 The database also allows for more complex searches by combining various filters (‘Dating’, ‘Region’, etc.).
-For more information, please read the detailed instructions under the search tool bar on the inscription list page (URL) by clicking on the question mark sign (?).
+For more information, please read the detailed instructions under the search tool bar on the inscription list page by clicking on the question mark sign (?).

 Conditions of Use

 The database is intended solely for scientific, non-commercial, and research purposes and adheres strictly to the German copyrights legislation.

 Please abide by the 'Licence' and 'Conditions of Use' for using or reproducing photographic material.

 Below is a succinct list of other helpful epigraphic databases or collections.